Updated: Jun 15, 2021

 My Injection Station

 Day 1- Saturday night- I took my first injections.
 Gonal F and Menopur.
 This was a moment that took some time and encouragement/distraction from friends because the thought of sticking yourself with needles, well that was frightening.
-I also called the fertility doctor on call because I wasn't sure if I did it right (I did.)
+I also called the fertility doctor on call because I wasn't sure if I did the mixing process right (I did.)
 I also began to feel some sort of stimulation going on in my uterus that night.
 It was a very strange feeling.

 Day 4- Tuesday- Headaches return and same thing as day before but now I am getting used to doing the injections.